EricHuang49/my-page/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Ph.D. candidate in economics at University of Pennsylvania.
-My current research studies how wealth inequality affects labor market sorting and aggregate productivity.
-I am also studying the connections between financial frictions,  household portfolio choice and wealth inequality.
+My job market paper studies how household precautionary motive affects labor market productivity by shaping the sorting between workers and firms in a frictional labor market.
+I am also studying the determinants of household wealth accumulation, health investment, and the interaction between the two.

+I am on the 2022/2023 job market.

 {{< icon name="download" pack="fas" >}} {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.